erszcz/msc-thesis/dfly-multiboot.md

 maintaining backwards compatibility and design errors lead to a lot of complications for the operating system developers.

-Even the newest architecture designs are not free of flaws such as the x86-64 CPU's requirement of enabling virtual memory addressing before entering the long mode.

 However, with clever software design it is possible to abstract away most of the boot time peculiarities and cruft from the OS while initiatives like the Multiboot Specification and UEFI provide a clean interface for